Pramad712/Pramad712/README.md

-- 👋 Hi, I’m @Pramad712 (Pranav Maddineedi)
+- 👋 Hi, my name is Pranav Maddineedi.
 - 👀 I’m interested in coding, science, and math.
 My favorite language is Python, and I know the fundamentals of Java.
 My strengths are Python and game development with pygame.
 - 🌱 I’m currently learning about AI and ML, specifically reinforcement learning.
 I am also learning many algorithms (competitive programming).
 - 💞️ I don't need any collaboration for now.
 - 📫 You can reach me via my email pmaddineedi@gmail.com.
-- 🏆 I am a USACO Silver Contestant (finished Bronze in January, and hoping to be in the Gold division by the end of the next contest!).
+- 🏆 I am a USACO Silver Contestant (finished Bronze in January, and hoping to be in the Gold division by the end of the next contest!)

 <!---
 Pramad712/Pramad712 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.